mayer79/missRanger/release/missRanger/README.md

 ## Imputation takes too much time.
 What can I do?

 `missRanger` is based on iteratively fitting random forests for each variable with missing values.
-Since the underlying random forst implementation `ranger` uses 500 trees per default, a huge number of trees might be calculated.
+Since the underlying random forest implementation `ranger` uses 500 trees per default, a huge number of trees might be calculated.
 For larger data sets, the overall process can take very long.

-Here are the tweaks to make things faster:
+Here are tweaks to make things faster:

-### Make `ranger` faster
 - Use less trees, e.g. by setting `num.trees = 50`.
 Even one single tree might be sufficient.
-Typically, the number of iterations until convergence will increase though with fewer trees.
+Typically, the number of iterations until convergence will increase with fewer trees though.

 - Use smaller bootstrap samples by setting e.g. `sample.fraction = 0.1`.